 A 2016 study reported, “our results demonstrate that CBD exerts fast and maintained antidepressant-like effects as evidenced by the reversal of the OBX-induced hyperactivity and anhedonia.”

 5. Prohedonic Effect of Cannabidiol in a Rat Model of Depression.

 Another 2016 study concluded, “These findings extend the limited knowledge on the antidepressant effect of CBD, now shown for the first time in a genetic animal model of depression.
 These results suggest that CBD may be beneficial for the treatment of clinical depression and other states with prominent anhedonia.”

 Learn more: https://www.ncbi.nlm.nih.gov/pubmed/27010632

-When creating a CBD regimen for any condition or illness, you first should understand that CBD works best as a preventative for most conditions.
-That means CBD should be used regularly for maximum relief.
-Like with many medicines and supplements used to treat depression, you want to establish a baseline concentration in your system first.
+When considering using CBD for depression you should first understand that CBD has not yet been proven effective for depression.
+Still, anecdotal evidence encourages many people to try CBD for themselves.
+Like with many medicines and supplements used to treat depression, you want to establish a baseline concentration in your system first by taking CBD regularly.
 Then, CBD can also be used to manage acute flare-ups or bad days, giving you maximum relief all day long.

-There are many different CBD products available, bit for managing depression, we recommend using full spectrum CBD oil daily, preferably in the form of Tinctures or Gel Capsules.
+There are many different CBD products available, but for managing depression, we recommend using full spectrum CBD oil daily, preferably in the form of Tinctures or Gel Capsules.

 These two products are nearly identical, except for form factor and dosing, or the difference between a sublingual tincture and oral capsule.
 When looking for high-quality tinctures and capsules, remember that CBD must be combined with a fatty carrier oil, like MCT oil or hemp seed oil, in order to be properly absorbed by the body.